yeti/manticore-django/README.md

 Deployment script
 -----------------
 Manticore-django comes with a `fabric` deployment script.
 The script is based on Mezzanine's deployment script with additional features.
 These features allow the script to deploy an *application* and *database* server using different `settings.py`.

 ### Fabric Configuration

+This Fabric deploy script in Manticore-Django is a drop-in replacement for Mezzanine's fabric deployment.
+In addition to Mezzanine's script, you are able to configure application, cron, and database hosts separately.

-Fabric configuration is set in your `settings.py` file:
+In your `settings.py` file:

         FABRIC =
              "SSH_USER": "", # SSH username